RVAGameJams/learn2love/pages/02-01-up-and-running.md

 If you are familiar with development on a macOS machine, you might have heard of [Homebrew](https://brew.sh/).
 It is a package manager which allows you to install a lot of programs, libraries and so on directly through your Terminal.

 I only recommend this approach for advanced developers who know what they are doing.
-For completeness sake here are the steps to install LÖVE via homebrew.
+For completeness sake here are the steps to install LÖVE via Homebrew.

 ```sh
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"